 MSWindows, the window that has the mouse focus also has the keyboard focus.
 But under X-Windows, one window can receive mouse events and another receive keyboard events.

 pygame.mouse.get_focused()indicates whether the pygame window receives mouse events.

-- set the image for the system mouse cursorset_cursor(size, hotspot, xormasks, andmasks) -> None
+- set the mouse cursor to a new cursorset_cursor(pygame.cursors.Cursor) -> Noneset_cursor(size, hotspot, xormasks, andmasks) -> Noneset_cursor(hotspot, surface) -> Noneset_cursor(constant) -> None

 Get the information about the mouse system cursor.
-The return value is the same data as the arguments passed into
+The return value contains the same data as the arguments passed into